WE TEACH IMPROV.

 I have done improv before, can I start at Level 2?

-We recommend performers with 3 years or less of longform improv experience begin with our Level 1 course.
-Please email Pat (firstname.lastname@example.org) with any questions or concerns.
+We recommend performers with less than a year of longform improv experience begin with our Level 1 course.
+Please email Pat (email@example.com) with any questions or concerns.

 Do you offer scholarships/internships for classes?

-We don't currently have any official scholarship or internship programs, but if financial hardship is preventing you from taking a course email Pat (email@example.com) and we'll find a way to get you enrolled.
+We don't currently have any official programs, but if financial hardship is preventing you from taking a class, fill out THIS FORM and we'll find a way to get you enrolled.